-In making its determination, the Board considered that, while the Company would no longer be subject to the BCA after the Reincorporation, it would be subject to Section 203 of the DGCL ("Section 203"), which prohibits a person deemed to be an interested shareholder of a Delaware corporation (generally the owner of 15% or more of a company's outstanding voting stock) from engaging in a business combination with such corporation for three years following the date that person becomes an interested shareholder, the business combination is, or the transaction in which the person becomes an interested shareholder, the business combination is or (2) after the person becomes an interested shareholder, the business combination is approved by the board and 66 2/3% of the corporation's outstanding voting shares not owned by the interested shareholder.
+In making its determination, the Board considered that, while the Company would no longer be subject to the BCA after the Reincorporation, it would be subject to Section 203 of the DGCL ("Section 203"), which prohibits a person deemed to be an interested shareholder of a Delaware corporation (generally the owner of 15% or more of a company's outstanding voting stock) from engaging in a business combination with such corporation for three years following the date that person becomes an interested shareholder, the business combination is, or the transaction in which the person becomes an interested shareholder, the business combination is approved by the corporation's board in accorporation's outstanding voting shares not owned by the interested shareholder.
 The Board believes that Section 203 provides the Company and its shareholders with significant protection, while also prioritizing flexibility to pursue transactions that are in the best interests of shareholders.
 The Merger and the Reincorporation are conditioned on, among other things, no shareholder becoming the owner of 15% or more of our outstanding voting stock prior to the Effective Time in order to ensure that no shareholder would be exempt from the protection 203 as of the Effective Time.